sueka/sueka.me/src/note/Shellscript Better Practices.md

 [^9]:
     [return](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#return){lang=en} と [exit](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#exit){lang=en} にはそれぞれ

-    > If n is not an unsigned decimal integer, or is greater than 255, the results are unspecified.
+    > If <i>n</i> is not an unsigned decimal integer, or is greater than 255, the results are unspecified.
     {lang=en}

-    > If n is specified, but its value is not between 0 and 255 inclusively, the exit status is undefined.
+    > If <i>n</i> is specified, but its value is not between 0 and 255 inclusively, the exit status is undefined.
     {lang=en}

     とある。